 Once you decide that receiving cataract surgery is your next step toward clearer vision, you will probably be interested in learning more about what the procedure actually entails.
 A typical cataract surgery involves a few simple steps:

-The entire procedure takes less than 20 minutes, and because the incision is so small, it seldom requires stitches or sutures.
-Cataract surgery is an outpatient procedure, and in many cases, patients are on their way home within two hours of arriving.
+The entire surgical procedure takes less than 20 minutes, and because the incision is so small, it seldom requires stitches or sutures.
+Cataract removal surgery is an outpatient procedure, and in many cases, patients are on their way home within two hours of arriving.

 At Kleiman Evangelista Eye Centers or Texas, our expert team of Dallas cataracts surgery specialists use a LenSx Cataract Laser to provide you with the most advanced technology for your cataract surgery.
 This computer-assisted laser allows our surgeons to perform this laser vision treatment by making very precise, customized incisions without the use of a blade.
 Once the cataract is removed, Intraoperative Aberrometry is used to improve the precision of your visual outcome.
 We proudly offer this type of advanced technology to provide the highest-quality, customizable laser vision treatment possible to our Dallas patients.